 The KTM Nibong Tebal railway station is located in the state of Penang, on the mainland in Seberang Perai and is situated along the North - South Railway Line in Malaysia.

-Trains to Nibong Tebal are operated by Malaysian Railways (KTMB) with both the new high-speed Electric Train Services (ETS) and Komuter Trains (commuter) stopping here on the route from Bukit Mertajam to Padang Rengas, as well a one ETS Gold service.
+Trains to Nibong Tebal are operated by Malaysian Railways (KTMB) with KTM Komuter Trains (commuter) stopping here on the route from Bukit Mertajam to Padang Rengas, as well a one ETS Gold service.